 Since historical equity market results have produced an average of 6% (annualized) for market cycles, it is expected that a manager with a risk profile greater than the market should be able to produce a premium of 8% above the rate of inflation (as measured by the Standard & Poors 500 Index and Consumer Price Index).
 It should be emphasized that returns in excess of the Consumer Price Index every year are unlikely.
-The emphasis is on the market cycle (normally 3-5 years)-that the annualized return across the cycle should provide an 8% premium.
+The emphasis is on the market cycle (normally 3-5 years)--that the annualized return across the cycle should provide an 8% premium.

-In addition, when performance is compared against other equity oriented managers, rankings are expected to be above the 15th percentile when reviewed across a market cycle from peak to <a hre equity option writing investment managers.
-Each equity manager will be responsible for understanding those rules and complying with them.
-Each equity manager may utilize options at his discretion.
-During down market conditions greater incremental return is expected than during up markets.
-Across market cycles, an incremental goal of 1% is expected.
+In addition, when performance is compared against other equity oriented managers, rankings are expected to be above the 15th percentile when reviewed across a market cycle from peak to peak.
+Any time a manager's performance falls below median, the manager will be expected to provide an explanation.